echo-IA/CAROLINA/docs/index.md

 order: 1
 ---

-We are excited to announce the latest installment of **echoIA**, **CAROLINA: Connecting Analyses and Research On Lensing and INtrinsic Alignments**,
+We are excited to announce the latest installment of **echo-IA**, **CAROLINA: Connecting Analyses and Research On Lensing and INtrinsic Alignments**,
 to be held at Duke University from **Monday, September 15 – Friday, September 19, 2025**.

 The core meeting will focus on hands-on collaboration, with most of the week dedicated to project incubation, technical discussions, and cross-survey coordination.
 Activities on Friday will build on work completed throughout the week, including final presentations, planning follow-ups, and group tag-ups.